GiovanniGueltrini/PROVA_CNN-for-Image-Analysis-/README.md

 ## Model

 To create the model I got inspired by the ResNet netwotk's.
-The Network is composed by 8 block, each block is made by two block:
+The Network is composed by 8 block, each block is made by two sub-block:
 1. Convolution Block: reduces the spatial dimension by convolution with stride 2, and applies dropout and batch normalization.
 2. Identity Block: keeps the same size, adding a second convolutional step.